 If the Dispute remains unresolved ten (10) Working Days after referral to the Dispute Officers under clause 22.6, then either party may by written notice to the other party, refer the dispute to the Chief Executive Officer of each party, or a nominee of the Chief Executive Officer, who shall confer and endeavor in good faith and on a “without prejudice” basis to resolve the Dispute by negotiating a commercial settlement.

-The parties shall refer the Dispute to the Chief Executive Officers before pursuing any further dispute resolution procedures.
+The parties shall refer the Dispute to the Chief Executive Officers before pursuing any further dispute resolution procedures described below.

 Mediation or Determination